Hussein-Almansory/NLP-Powered-Medical-Chatbot/README.md

 # Medical Chatbot

 ## Introduction
 Welcome to the Medical Chatbot project!
 This Python application leverages Natural Language Processing (NLP) techniques and Artificial Intelligence to provide accurate preliminary diagnoses based on user-input symptoms.
-The chatbot extracts information from medical PDFs and uses advanced language models for effective communication.
+The chatbot extracts information from medical PDFs and uses two advanced language models, ChatOpenAI and Flan-T5-SMALL, for effective communication.

 ## Table of Contents
 1. [Introduction](#introduction)